ChristoffelDoorman/Visualisation-project/README.md

-# Programmeerproject - Does Money Buy You Happiness?
+# Programmeerproject - Chasing the money or happiness?
-"Does money buy you happiness?".
-A frequently asked question and a lot of dissagreement among people all over the world.
-This datavisualisation tells you the truth: because data does not lie.
+People all over the world are migrating from country to country.
+Some are refugees, fleeing war, poor healthcare or flee because of juristical reasons.
+Others migrate in order to find more happiness or a higher salary in another country.

 ## Project Proposal
-The data visualtization excists of four views: a woldmap, a happiness vs GDP scatterplot, a GDP vs time linechart and a happiness vs time linechart.
+The data visualtization excists of four views: a woldmap, a linechart with a horizontal time axis and two y-axi: a GDP and a happiness axis.
 The worldmap has a buttontool, which let the user choose to display happiness or GDP values on the map.
 Furthermore, the user can slide a slider to choose the year, between 2008 and 2016.
-When hovering over the worldmap with the mouse, the scatterpoint of the country in the scatterplot lights up, and the values are beeing displayed.
-If the user clicks on a country in the worldmap, the two linecharts change to the selected country.
+If the user clicks on a country in the worldmap, the linecharts change to the selected country, and two pie charts appear of the year 2015.
+One pie chart displayes the immigration with countries of origin.
+The other pie chart displayes the emigration, with countries of destiny.

 ![Project sketch](/doc/project_proposal_sketch.pdf)